Brooklyn Mirage Bankruptcy: When the Trustee Gets Paid First

 source: U.S. Bankruptcy Court, District of Delaware.
 Case 25-11446-MFW Doc 575 Filed 02/06/26

-From the creditors’ side, the math looks harsher.
-Every month the case drags on, the first $15,000 comes off the top before a single dollar flows to vendors, ex-employees, contractors, or artists still owed money from the venue’s pre-petition days.
-Layer in hourly fees and contingency percentages and the trust begins to resemble a funnel: litigation proceeds at one end, professional overhead in the middle, partial recoveries dribbling out the other side.
-The risk is that the trustee, consciously or not, becomes more of a risk manager for Axar’s settlement than a relentless maximizer for unsecured creditors.
+From the creditors' side, the math looks harsher.
+Every month the case drags on, the first $15,000 comes off the top before a single dollar flows to vendors, ex-employees, contractors, or artists still owed money from the venue's pre-petition days.
+Layer in hourly fees and contingency percentages and the trust prioritizes professional overhead before broader recoveries.
+"That's a standard practice," legal counsel told Unmixed.
+"It's considered an administrative fee which gets paid out first."
+The structure raises questions about trustee alignment with secured versus unsecured creditor interests.

-No filing openly says, “this trustee will protect Axar.”
+No filing openly says, "this trustee will protect Axar."
 The documents speak in neutral terms: fiduciary duty, best interests of the trust, maximization of net recoveries.
-Yet the structure hints at something more.
-A generously priced, heavily insulated trustee with broad power over what gets litigated, what gets dropped, and how much gets disclosed is profoundly useful to the new owner who wants predictable enforcement of a delicate deal.
-For the people at the bottom of the waterfall, it can feel like paying for somebody else’s peace of mind.
+A compensated trustee with discretion over litigation and disclosure creates incentives that may prioritize settlement stability.
+For the people at the bottom of the waterfall, it can feel like paying for professional overhead.

 The Judge's Threshold